acri2018/acri2018.github.io/CCA.md

 **Submissions and Publication**

 Authors are invited to submit papers complying with the Springer-Verlag format and the maximum length of 10 pages.
 Formatting style files and further guidelines can be found in the relevant ACRI 2018 site page.
-Submissions will be managed through the Easychair electronic submissions management system.
+Submissions should be performed via easychair [https://easychair.org/conferences/?conf=cca20180](https://easychair.org/conferences/?conf=cca20180).

 Accepted papers will be published by Springer-Verlag in a volume of the Lecture Notes in Computer Science (LNCS) series in a section of the ACRI 2018 proceedings.
 This volume will be available by the time of the workshop.
 We plan to publish a selection of revised and extended papers presented during the workshop in a special issue of a relevant international journal.

 **Important Dates**